freemansoft/IOIODotNet/README.md

 #IOIODotNet#

-Version 0.1 2014 Mar 07 [Joe Freeman](http://joe.blog.freemansoft.com) You can find a high level diagram [in this blog article](http://joe.blog.freemansoft.com/2015/03/extremely-rough-cut-at-c-based-ioio.html).
+Version 0.2 2015 Mar 22 [Joe Freeman](http://joe.blog.freemansoft.com) You can find a high level diagram [in this blog article](http://joe.blog.freemansoft.com/2015/03/extremely-rough-cut-at-c-based-ioio.html).

 A crazy rough cut of a [C# .Net library for the IOIO device](https://github.com/ytai/ioio/wiki) on GitHub.
 It involves code copied from the Java application though the operational model is different.
 This is on purpose to simplifiy tracking future Java application and IOIO protocol changes.
 There is a lot of C# style work to be done.

-IOIODotNet was built with VisualStudio 2013.
+IOIODotNet was built with VisualStudio 2015 CTP6.
-Get the new Community edition if you don't have an MSDN license.
-There are only integration tests at this time.

 ![alt text](http://1.bp.blogspot.com/-l3lVEHkgJkg/VPudkk-pXSI/AAAAAAAABw0/dnOpQ0RdS1A/s1600/IOIO%2BDot%2BNet.png "Logo Title Text 1")

 ##What Works##
-Basic Analog and Digital functions work.
-The integration tests flash the LED and set and receive digital pin values.
-**See the integration tests** in the _IOIOLibDotNetTest_ project to see the current state and capabilities of the API.
+Basic Analog, Digital and Uart functions work.
+The integration tests flash the LED, set and receive digital pin values, read analog values and send and receive serial data via uart. **See the integration tests** in the _IOIOLibDotNetTest_ project to see the current state and capabilities of the API.

-1. This has been tested on a windows 8 pc with using an IOIO V1 over bluetooth.
-IOIO V2 OTG boards should also work
+This has been tested on a windows 8 pc with using an IOIO V1 over bluetooth.
+IOIO V2 OTG boards _should_ also work
- * The library does support more than one device.
+ * The library should support more than one device.
  * The serial factory can find devices or you can specify one explicitly. **See the integration tests**

-###Outgoing##
-Outgoing state is mostly implemented using the IOIOOutgoingProtocol class.
+###Resource Management###
+Basic resource management has been implemented.
+IOIOImpl works with a ResourceManager to reserve and release.
+Unit tests that bypass IOIOImpl and/or mock ResourceManagement work because they operate on a _clean_ board where each test can grab whatever it wants.

+###Outgoing###

+The IOIO is programmed via _messages_ of type _ICommandToIOIO_.
+Programs create messages and feed them to the IOIO thorugh _IOIOImpl_. which relies on _IOIOOutgoingProtocol_ to do the actual communicaton.

  * IOIOImpl manages IOIOOutgoingProtocol in its own thread.
 Callers post _IxxxTo_ messages to the IOIO which then communicate via message queue.
- * Integration tests demonstrate direct protocol communication and message based via IOIOImpl
- * Only Digital and Analog out have been tested.
+ * _IOIOMessageCommandFactory_ provides the public interface for creating outgoing messages.
+  + This represents the public API for creating messages
- * Other features _may work_ since the IOIOProtocol has been _mostly_ implemented.
+ * Other features _may work_ at the raw command level since the IOIOProtocol has been _mostly_ implemented.
- * Outgoing Messages
+ * Tests
+  + Integration tests demonstrate direct protocol communication  IOIOImpl
   + There are two types of tests, those that call the outgoing protocol API directly and those that post messages to IOIOImpl.
 The message API will be the future API
    + The tests mostly build the messages directly.
 That is because they all involve individual pins
+ * Outgoing Messages
-     + Outbound messages will eventually be built through the factory.
-That is where all the constrained resource management will eventually be managed
+  + Outbound messages will eventually be built through the _IOIOMessageCommandFactory_.
+That will eventually be the only public creation interface
+  + Outbound messages implement the _IPostMessageCommand_ interface that binds to the _ResourceManager_ to allocate and free IOIO board pins, timers and other resources

+Some messages create a peripheral identifier that must be used to identify that peripheral when sending data or closing that peripheral.
+The peripheral is set on the first command and must be extracted to add to subsequent commands.

+####Feature Status ####
+Digital, Analog Out and Uart have been lightly tested.

 ###Incoming###
- * State is received using  **IOIOProtocolIncoming** which runs in its own thread
+ * State is received using  **IOIOProtocolIncoming** which is created by **IOIOImpl** runs in its own thread
    + Incoming messages are distributed via handlers.
    + Inbound data is packaged inot _IxxxFrom_ messages
    + Incoming state is captured in its own thread similar to the way the Java library works.